 John H. Meier (right), who was also known as Solomon Angst, was born on January 26, 1846, in Hanover, Germany.
 He was a Private in Company M who fought in the valley and was wounded during the hilltop fight.

 Walter Oliver Taylor (left), a blacksmith with Company G who participated in the valley and hilltop fights, died in Rockland, Massachusetts, on January 26, 1931.
 He was buried in the Northville Cemetery in East Bridgewater, Massachusetts.

 Edward H. Pickard (right) was born on January 27, 1854, in Boston, Massachusetts.
 He was a Private with Company F who was with the pack train and in the hilltop fight during the battle.

-Jacob Katzenmaier, who was not present during the battle, died in Fort Meade, Dakota Territory, on January 27, 1880, and was buried in the Old Post Cemetery there.
+Jacob Katzenmaier was a Private in Company G who was not present during the battle due to detached service at Powder River Depot.
+He died in Fort Meade, Dakota Territory, on January 27, 1880, and was buried in the Fort Meade National Cemetery there.